-Health Management & Policy
+Global Health in Health Management & Policy (GHMP)

 - Many HMP faculty members have active research agendas regarding health systems and health policy in other nations, including both developing and developed countries.
 These professors bring their knowledge and experience into the classroom, and hire students as research assistants on their project.

-• All HMP students are free to pursue a Certificate in Global Public Health.
-This Certificate entails a minimum of 13 credits of coursework focusing on public health issues resulting from the globalization of the world's economies, cultures, production systems, transnational policies, and increasingly shared environments.
+- All HMP students are free to pursue a Certificate in Global Public Health.
+This program entails a minimum of 13 credits of coursework focusing on public health issues resulting from the globalization of the world's economies, cultures, production systems, transnational policies, and increasingly shared environments.
 This certificate, combined with the rigorous HMP core curriculum, prepares HMP graduates for exciting careers in health management and policy in a variety of global contexts.